asjadnaqvi/DiD/docs/code/06_15_hdidregress.md

 ---

-## Introduction
+## Notes

-The *hdidregress* is a native Stata implementation of the Callaway and Sant'Anna (2021) estimators.
+- The *hdidregress* is a native Stata implementation of the Callaway and Sant'Anna (2021).

-## Installation and options
+## Installation

+Requires Stata v17 or higher.
 Take a look at the help file:

 ```stata
 help hdidregress